-The northern portion of the Perth Girls School precinct was previously a section of the East Perth Cemetery.
+The northern portion of the Perth Girls School precinct was previously part of the East Perth Cemetery.
 It was closed for burials in 1916 and neglected for several years before being developed for the school sports grounds, and later became a licensing centre for the Department of Transport.
-Out of respect for those buried there and their relatives, it has been deemed appropriate to exhume the land of any remaining burials and to reinter the burials to Karrakatta cemetery.
-For more information, please visit the Excavation FAQs page.
-Excavation FAQs page.
+Out of respect for those buried there and their relatives, it was deemed appropriate to exhume the remaining burials and to reinter the remains at Karrakatta Cemetery.
+A specialist team of archaeologists and forensic anthropologists undertook the fieldwork and analysis of the burials.
+For more information please contact the National Trust at [email protected] or (08) 9321 6088.

 5. Design & Development